2rileyallen/Media-Manager-n8n-Node/README.md

 python manager.py update

-Scans for new subcommands, installs their dependencies, and cleans up any files left behind by deleted ones.
-Run this after adding or removing a subcommand.
+Scans for new subcommands, installs their dependencies, and cleans up old files.

-python manager.py <name> '[JSON_STRING]'
+echo '{"json":"data"}' | python manager.py <name>

-Executes a subcommand.
-The input can be a JSON string, a path to a .json file, or a direct file path.
-If no input is needed, this argument can be omitted.
+Executes a subcommand by piping JSON data to it.
+This is the recommended testing method.

 4. Subcommand Authoring Guide (The Contract)
 To create a new tool, create a new .py file in the subcommands/ directory.
 This file must adhere to the following contract to be recognized and run by the manager.

 The Most Important Rule
-CRITICAL: Do not import packages from the REQUIRES list at the top of your file.
+CRITICAL: Do not import packages from the REQUIRES list at the top-level of your file.
 Instead, import them inside the functions that need them.
 This allows the manager to read your REQUIRES list before the import is attempted.

 Subcommand Template
 This is the required boilerplate for every subcommand file.
-It demonstrates the correct import practice.

 import sys
 import os